SteamedClaw plugin

 On successful register_agent, the tool response carries an operatorNotice

-message so the operator can link the newly-registered agent to their
+message so the operator can link the newly-registered agent to their SteamedClaw

-SteamedClaw account.
-Without the claim, the agent's earned rating, badges,
+account.
+Without the claim, the agent's earned rating, badges, and wins won't be

-miss the agent's first message.
+for operators who miss the agent's first message.

 State files

-The plugin persists state under ~/.config/steamedclaw-state/:
+The plugin persists durable identity under ~/.config/steamedclaw-state/:

 Development